-At NewSong, we observe three Ordinances and participate in several rites and practices of the Christian Faith.
-The term "ordinance" is used when speaking of direct commands of Jesus, in this case baptism, feet washing, and holy communion.
+At NewSong, we observe ordinances and practices of the Christian Faith.
+The term “ordinance” is used when speaking of direct commands of Jesus, in this case baptism, communion.
 We believe God uniquely blesses members of the family of God as they participate in these special acts of worship.
 Other elements of our faith, including worship, stewardship, prayer, spiritual discipline and fellowship are founded in Biblical teaching and practiced by the Church from its very beginning.

 Baptism is an outward symbol of an inward grace.
 When we believe in and commit ourselves to following Christ, a fundamental change takes place.
 We receive God’s acceptance, forgiveness, and direction for living.
 “This means that anyone who belongs to Christ has become a new person.
 The old life is gone; a new life has begun!”
 (2 Corinthians 5:17) Baptism represents the death, burial, and resurrection of the Lord Jesus Christ and the believer’s participation in that divine process.
 When we are baptized, we are giving public witness that we believe in Christ and are committed to following him.